Georgia Commissioner of Labor: Jobs are available

 Butler says employers all over the state are telling him they can’t fill jobs.

-“We’ve got to tackle this labor shortage right now or this is going to get out of control and this is really going to lead to some really bad economic things down the road,” said Butler.
+“We’ve got to tackle this labor shortage right now or this is going to get out of control, and this is really going to lead to some really bad economic things down the road,” he said.

 Butler says with the extra money per week from the federal government coupled with state unemployment benefits means that most people on unemployment right now “are making about $14 an hour.”
-He says many employers are raising wages but that even that is not always getting enough employees.
+He says many employers are raising wages, but even that is not always getting enough employees.

 “I am the most worried about the smaller ‘Mom and Pop’ businesses that may be in danger of going out of business if they need to keep raising wages,” said Butler.